 - Bilingual language ability (English and Spanish) preferred

-An internship with the Denver Kids Development Team provides the opportunity for hands-on learning and work experience with a leading local educational nonprofit organization.
-As an intern, you will work closely with the Development Department to provide support in all aspects of development while gaining exposure to:
+An internship with the Denver Kids Development Team provides the opportunity for hands-on learning and work experience with a leading local educational/youth development nonprofit organization.
+As an intern, you will work closely with the Development Department to provide support in all aspects of development:

 - Maintaining and improving the Denver Kids electronic donor database in DonorPerfect Online

 - Managing database reporting for analysis and donor recognition